BrandonMCoffey/Portfolio/_projects/vr-projects/vr-projects.md

 #### Oculus and Unity
 <a href="atec-lab.jpg" target="_blank">![](atec-lab.jpg){: class="full" }</a>

-For fun with a class project, I modeled the lab where the class was held, and demoed a simple multiplayer VR experience in the virtual version of the classroom.
+During a simple class project for a VR game, I decided to make the game more insteresting by modeling the lab where the class was held and adding very basic multiplayer.
+This made the assignment much more interesting and got the professor excited about what all could be done in a VR class (This was the professors first semester at UTD in the Animation and Games program).

 [View Side by Side with Actual Lab](https://www.linkedin.com/posts/activity-6980256837178720256-yti5){: target="_blank"}